· Philipp Leser

 Loss function continued: just use the F-Score?
 Right?

 So now let’s get the obvious thing out of the way.
-You have read a lot of academic papers about AD and they all use the F-score(or some of its weighted variants).
+You have read numerous academic papers about AD, and they all use the F-score (or some of its weighted variants).

 The F-Score is pretty useless for AD problems on time series.
 For several reasons.
 One obvious one is that timing does not play any role in the score.
-If you look at the change-point regions (marked in red and green) of our simple example and suppose you have an anomaly detection system that would perfectly detect the first 50% of the change-point region as an anomaly, it would have the exact same F-score as my system, that detects the later 50% points of the anomaly.
+If you look at the change-point regions (marked in red and green) of our simple example and suppose you have an anomaly detection system that would perfectly detect the first 50% of the change-point region as an anomaly, it would have the same F-score as my system, that detects the later 50% points of the anomaly.

 Another problem is, the F-Score inflates the performance of your system.
-The classical ML person wil label every data point within the red or green areas as an anomaly.
+The classical ML person will label every data point within the red or green areas as an anomaly.
 So 100s of anomaly points.
-Most likely, for your domain experts the whole green area and the whole red area are each just one incident.
+Most likely, for your domain experts, the whole green area and the whole red area are each just one incident.
 So we have 3 anomalies in the graph.
-The change-point regions and the single outlier.Eamonn Keogh, professor at University of California Riverside and author of several interesting Matrix Profile based approaches to AD on time series, like this or that one, is an outspoken critique of much (if not most) published research on anomaly detection on time series and has several takes on the problems of the F-score and other accuracy-precision-recall type metrics as a metric for scoring anomaly detection system on time series(here)
+The change-point regions and the single outlier.
+Eamonn Keogh , professor at University of California, Riverside and author of several interesting Matrix Profile-based approaches to AD on time series, like this or that one , is an outspoken critique of much (if not most) published research on anomaly detection on time series and has several takes on the problems of the F-score and other accuracy-precision-recall type metrics as a metric for scoring anomaly detection system on time series( here )

 So we have a great loss function?
 Yes and no. I used the numenta score to evaluate systems, but it is often irrelevant to the client.
 Or has to be parameterized to really represent the insights you gained from annoying the hell out of your poor domain experts.

-IMHO the most effective way is to:
+IMHO, the most effective way is to:

-• define a set of simple KPIs with your stake holders, that are well understood by them and represent their requirements.
+• define a set of simple KPIs with your stakeholders, that are well understood by them and represent their requirements.

 • these KPIs may include things like a “maximum number of false positives per week” or “minimum time until alert”.

-• it is always great if you can get a monetary value on some of these KPIs (like lost units, costs for sending a technician in the field for a false alert, etc)
+• it is always great if you can get a monetary value on some of these KPIs (like lost units, costs for sending a technician in the field for a false alert, etc.)

 • the KPIs are a great way to showcase trade-offs.
 “We want to have a system that instantly detects all anomalies and never has a false positive” is not a realistic requirement.
-Force your stake holders to make choices: “if you had to pick a poison, what is worse?”
+Force your stakeholders to make choices: “if you had to pick a poison, what is worse?”

 • from that, create synthetic scores and experiment with the numenta score parameters until they are at least roughly aligned with the KPI set.